openebs/velero-plugin/README.md

   _To store backup metadata and snapshot at same location, `BackupStorageLocation.prefix` and `VolumeSnapshotLocation.BackupPathPrefix` should be same._

-You can configure a backup storage location(`BackupStorageLocation`) in similar way.
+You can configure a backup storage location(`BackupStorageLocation`) similarly.
 Currently supported volumesnapshotlocations for velero-plugin are AWS, GCP and MinIO.